LeeDongYeun/FontGeneration/README.md

 ### Finetune the model with new data
 Since the pretrained model provided by [DM-Font](https://github.com/clovaai/dmfont) is trained on refined handwritings (.ttf files), we found that it does not fit very well into real-world handwriting.
 Thus, we have tried to finetune the pretrained model with handwriting dataset provided by [AIHub](https://www.aihub.or.kr/ai_data).
-Here is the [link](https://drive.google.com/file/d/1R6qKx9KIJaHLreCIrNWFtgR8f_MQ-KQp/view?usp=sharing) for finetuned model.
+Here is the [link](https://drive.google.com/file/d/1R6qKx9KIJaHLreCIrNWFtgR8f_MQ-KQp/view?usp=sharing) for the finetuned model.

 #### Extract common characters shared by the dataset
 It's for extracting shared characters in training dataset.
 When you use your own dataset to finetune the model, there might be missing characters.